Picovoice/rhino/binding/android/README.md

 ### Low-Level API

-[Rhino](/binding/android/Rhino/rhino/src/main/java/ai/picovoice/rhino/Rhino.java) provides low-level access to the Speech-To-Intent engine for those who want to incorporate intent inference into a already existing audio processing pipeline.
+[Rhino](/binding/android/Rhino/rhino/src/main/java/ai/picovoice/rhino/Rhino.java) provides low-level access to the Speech-To-Intent engine for those who want to incorporate intent inference into an already existing audio processing pipeline.

 `Rhino` uses a Builder pattern to construct instances.
 You must pass a context file via the `setContextPath` function.